davxy/datawok-posts/posts/sassafras-consensus.md

 ## 8. Testing, Security, and Privacy

-It is critical that implementations of this RFC undergo thorough testing on test networks.

-A security audit may be desirable to ensure the implementation does not introduce unwanted side effects.
+It is critical that implementations of this RFC undergo thorough rigorous testing.
+A security audit may be desirable to ensure the implementation does not introduce emergent side effects.

 ## 9. Performance, Ergonomics, and Compatibility

 ### 9.1.
 Performance

-Adopting Sassafras consensus marks a significant improvement in reducing the frequency of short-lived forks.
+Adopting Sassafras consensus marks a significant improvement in reducing the frequency of short-lived forks which are eliminated by design.

-Forks are eliminated by design.
-Forks may only result from network disruptions or protocol attacks.
+Forks may only result from network disruption or protocol attacks.
 In such cases, the choice of which fork to follow upon recovery is clear-cut, with only one valid option.

 ### 9.2.
 Ergonomics